 New Six-Part Collaboration with The Philanthropist looks at Arts and Culture Philanthropy in Canada

 Last fall when the Foundation was first approached by the editors of The Philanthropist to curate a series of articles on arts and culture philanthropy in Canada, Metcalf President and CEO Sandy Houston was immediately intrigued.
-In the first article released last month, Setting the Stage: A New Series on the Public Value of Arts and Culture in Canada, Sandy writes that the purpose of the series is to create an “opportunity to highlight the current state of the field, to animate some of the pressing questions it is facing, and to illuminate the impacts and the benefits that flow from arts and culture”.
+In the first article released in April, Setting the Stage: A New Series on the Public Value of Arts and Culture in Canada, Sandy writes that the purpose of the series is to create an “opportunity to highlight the current state of the field, to animate some of the pressing questions it is facing, and to illuminate the impacts and the benefits that flow from arts and culture”.

-We are delighted to share the second article in our six-part series.
-Author Kelly Wilhelm, an Ottawa-based strategist who has worked with organizations such as the Canada Council for the Arts and the Office of the Minister of Canadian Heritage, brings a wealth of knowledge to A Balancing Act:Supporting the Arts in Canada.
+In the second article released in May, author Kelly Wilhelm, an Ottawa-based strategist who has worked with organizations such as the Canada Council for the Arts and the Office of the Minister of Canadian Heritage, brings a wealth of knowledge to A Balancing Act:Supporting the Arts in Canada.
 Kelly begins with a brief historical outline of support for the arts in Canada, moves on to contrasting the Canadian funding model with those found in the United States and Europe, before summarizing the challenges the sector currently faces.
 She concludes by arguing that the sheer growth in the number and diversity of art forms and organizations necessitates the evolution of complementary new collaborations between public and private partners.